pytorch/pytorch/torch/distributed/_tensor/README.md

 ## Compiler and PyTorch DTensor

 DTensor provides efficient solutions for cases like Tensor Parallelism.
 But when using the DTensor's replication in a data parallel fashion, it might become observably slower compared to our existing solutions like DDP/FSDP.
-This is mainly because DDP/FSDP have a global view of the entire model architecture, thus could optimize for data parallel specifically, i.e. collective fusion and computation overlap, etc. In contrast, DistributedTensor as a Tensor-like object can only optimize within individual tensor operations.
+This is mainly because mainly because DDP/FSDP have a global view of the entire model architecture, thus could optimize for data parallel specifically, i.e. collective fusion and computation overlap, etc. In contract, DistributedTensor as a Tensor-like object can only optimize within individual tensor operations.

 To improve efficiency of DTensor-based data parallel training, we are exploring a compiler-based solution on top of DTensor, which can extract graph information from user programs to expose more performance optimization opportunities.